fawful514/MHTRI/README.md

 First and foremost, change the graphics engine to Vulkan.
 To do this:
 - Open Dolphin Emulator -> Graphics -> General -> Select Vulkan from `Backend` dropdown
 - Ensure your aspect ratio is set to `Force 16:9`

-- Next, update the settings on the `Enhancements` tab to match the image shown below.
+Next, update the settings on the `Enhancements` tab to match the image shown below.
 The "Depth" and "Convergence" values are the default values, so you shouldn't have to change them.
 ![](https://github.com/fawful514/MHTRI/blob/main/screenshots/dolphin%20graphics2.PNG)

 Now, enable cheats.
 To do this:
 - Select `Config` in the Dolphin Emulator -> Ensure `Enable Cheats` is ticked
 - I found that un-ticking `Enable Dual Core (speedup)` improves the smoothness of the game

-With cheats enabled, it is time to install the cheats.
+With cheats enabled, it is time to install the patch.
 To do this:
 - Right-click `MH3SP SERVER` in the Dolphin Emulator games list and select `Properties`
 - Under the `Patches` tab, ensure `Bloom OFF` is checked

 ### Quality of Life Codes
 This section will walk you through how to add and enable Gecko Codes.
 If you change your mind in the future, simply close out of the current game and un-tick any of the added Gecko Codes you no longer want.
 The following is a code that will allow you to eat after you have accepted a quest in LocLac (City):
+- Open the `Properties` window for `MH3SP SERVER` just as in the patch step
 - Under the `Gecko Codes` tab, select `Add New Code...`
 - Name it "Eat After Quest", paste the following into the `Code:` section, and hit `Save`:
   ```